khristine-g/Beauty-store/README.md

-True Beauty – Your Ultimate Beauty Shopping Destination ✨💄🌿 About the Project
+TRUE BEAUTY – Your Ultimate Beauty Shopping Destination ✨💄🌿

+About the Project
-TRue Beauty is an elegant and feature-rich eCommerce platform built specifically for beauty and skincare enthusiasts.
+True Beauty is an elegant and feature-rich eCommerce platform built specifically for beauty and skincare enthusiasts.
 It provides a seamless shopping experience, allowing users to explore a wide range of makeup, skincare, haircare, and wellness products from top brands.
 The platform is designed with a modern, user-friendly interface that makes online shopping smooth, engaging, and enjoyable.

 With secure authentication, easy checkout, and product reviews, customers can shop with confidence while discovering new beauty trends.

-Why True Beauty
+WHY TRUE BEAUTY?
 💖 Modern & Intuitive Design – A visually stunning UI that enhances the shopping experience.
 🛍️ Wide Range of Beauty Products – Explore a curated selection of high-quality beauty essentials.
 🛒 Smooth Shopping Experience – Add products to your cart and check out securely.
 💳 Secure Payments – Integrated with Stripe & PayPal for a hassle-free checkout.
 👩‍💻 Admin Dashboard – Manage products, orders, and users effortlessly.

-Core Features
+CORE FEATURES
 🏷️ Product Listings & Categories
 Users can browse an extensive collection of beauty products, conveniently categorized into Makeup, Skincare, Haircare, and Fragrances.
 Each product has high-quality images, detailed descriptions and pricing.